The Ultra

 Interested adults should email the PanCeltic team at info@pancelticrace.com in the first instance and we can discuss further.

-7. What do I get for my money? £465 sounds a bit steep!
+7. What do I get for my money?
+The entry fee seems a bit steep!

 Yes, I may well have agreed with you some time back and asked the same question.
 The surprising thing, is that when you start looking at what it takes to run something like this (aside from the hundreds of hours putting it altogether) are all the hidden costs you just don’t consider being a “punter”.